omortie/flutter_rust_sip/README.md

 - `lib/` - Flutter/Dart code
 - `rust/` - Rust SIP core
+- `example/` - A simple example of using SIP lib in Flutter

 *This project is under active development.*

 ### Acknowledgement
-used [sip-phone-rs](https://github.com/Charles-Schleich/sip-phone-rs) sources as helper initializers
+used [sip-phone-rs](https://github.com/Charles-Schleich/sip-phone-rs) sources as helper inspiration